 Short answer…Yes!
 Not only is your birdie going to love the succulent red treat, but they are also going to benefit from it too!
 Be prepared for a messy clean up once the fun is done though.

 The Health Benefits Of Pomegranate

 Here are multiple reasons why pomegranate should be used as a treat from time to time.
-Remember, fruits should only make up 10% of your birds’ diet.
+Remember, fruits should only make up 20% of your birds’ diet.
 African grey parrots do not need many fats to survive.
-Pomegranate is incredibly low in fats (roughly 1%) while being high in fibre and natural sugars (although too much sugar can be a bad thing, read on to find out why).
+Pomegranate is incredibly low in fats (roughly 1%) while being high in fiber and natural sugars (although too much sugar can be a bad thing, read on to find out why).
 However, what really is beneficial is the folate, especially in growing birds.